niplav/site/range_and_forecasting_accuracy.md

 the questions with very few prdictions are producing incorrect results, especially when the predictions are very close to each other.
-So let's arbitrarily exclude questions with less than ten predictions (actually an arbitrary choice I did not iterate over to get a “desired” result):
+So let's arbitrarily exclude questions with less than ten predictions (actually an arbitrary choice I did not iterate over to get a "desired" result):

 	>>> fwpbqbrier=list(filter(lambda x: len(x[0])>=10, wpbqbrier))
 	>>> len(fwpbqbrier)